 And separately, cleaning up the mess of a bad lawyer ALWAYS costs 10x what it would’ve cost to have it done correctly on Day 1.
 You are not being capital efficient by letting your “lawyer friend” handle your formation, with plans to get a real lawyer when you’ve raised a little seed funding.
 You’re just accepting a smaller legal bill early on for a much much larger one a bit later.

-2. Hire a law firm (not a solo lawyer), but not one too big.
+2. Hire a law firm (not a solo lawyer), but not one too big (unless you plan to be a unicorn).

 Now I’m ruffling some feathers, but SHL is not about making friends.
 Background reading: